padmashris/prepupscale/README.md

 # PrEP Upscale
 This repository contains files used for my Master of Health Science in Epidemiology thesis completed in May 2024.
-Specifically, it contains data and code to compute the baseline regression models for PrEP use, indication and persistence.
+Specifically, it contains data and code to compute the baseline regression models for pre-exposure prophylaxis use, indication and persistence.

 Title: Evaluating the impact of increasing pre-exposure prophylaxis (PrEP) uptake and persistence among Black and Hispanic men who have sex with men on future reductions and racial disparities in HIV incidence in the United States